cucumber/.github/RELEASING.md

 ## Make the release
 Only people with permission to push to `release/*` branches can make releases.
+Typically these permissions are assigned to the [release team](https://github.com/orgs/cucumber/teams/release).

 1. Decide what the next version number should be
    * Look at `CHANGELOG.md` to see what has changed since the last relesase